Watching File Changes with watchfiles

 deleted: /path/to/old_file.txt

-The async version is identical in behavior to the sync version but integrates with the asyncio event loop.
-Use awatch() when you need to coordinate file watching with other async operations without blocking.
+The async version produces the same change events as the synchronous one but integrates with the asyncio event loop, so it does not block other coroutines while waiting for file system events.
+Use awatch() when you need to coordinate file watching with other async operations like serving HTTP requests or processing task queues concurrently.

 Filtering Files